bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.
+> When you lose sight of your path, listen for the destination in your heart.

-> — Might Guy —
+> — Allen Walker —

 </div>